-- For the orange filling/frosting, combine powdered sugar, salt, butter, orange zest, juice, and vanilla in a large mixer bowl.
-Beat on low speed until combined, then beat on medium speed until smooth and creamy.
+- Orange filling/frosting: Combine butter, salt, powdered sugar, orange zest, orange juice, milk, and vanilla in a large mixer bowl.
+Beat on low speed until combined, then beat on medium speed for 1 minute until smooth and creamy.

 - To check if dough has doubled, lightly flour two fingers and press them down into center of dough.
 If indentations remain, gently press down dough; cover and let rest 5 minutes.
-Spray a 13 x 9-inch baking pan (or two 8-inch round pans) with nonstick spray.
+Line a 13 x 9-inch baking pan with parchment paper or spray with nonstick spray.

 Keywords: Orange, Orange Rolls, Sweet Rolls, Breakfast